 Experience – Biopharmaceutical Manufacturing (Cell & Gene Therapy) preferred.

 Interested candidates should submit an updated CV.

-Please click the link below to apply, call Audrey on 0214297900 or alternatively send an up to date CV to email@example.com
+Please click the link below to apply, call Paul Wheatley on 083 094 0199 or alternatively send an up-to-date CV to email@example.com

 ***Please note our client cannot assist with any visa sponsorship and candidates must have the correct visa to live and work in Ireland***